Connecticut Route 195: Route description

 The section of Route 195 from the Windham-Mansfield town line to I-84 in Tolland is designated UConn Husky Way.

 History

 Route 195 follows the route of the Windham and Mansfield Turnpike, a stage road active from 1800 to after 1828.
 The turnpike route between Mansfield Center and Storrs was designated as part of State Highway 146 in 1922, running from Willimantic to Mansfield Center via modern Route 89, then to US 44 in Storrs via modern Route 195.
-Route 195 was established in the 1932 state highway renumbering from most of old Highway 146 between Mansfield Center and Storrs.
+Route 195 was established in the 1932 state highway renumbering from most of old Highway 146 in Mansfield.
 In 1963, it was extended to the current northern terminus along a new road (the southern part of old Tolland and Mansfield Turnpike).
 In 1964, part of Route 89 was transferred to Route 195, resulting in Route 195's current route.